postwait/node-amqp/README.md

     }

 The key, certificate, and certificate authority files must be in pem format.
+Alternatively, `pfxFile` can be used to read key and certificate from a single file.
 If `port` is not specified, the default AMQPS port 5671 is used.
 If `rejectUnauthorized` is not specified, it defaults to true.

 Options can also be passed in a single URL of the form